 Signs of domestic violence or abuse

-People who are being abused physically or emotionally may display warning signs such as:
+People who are dealing with domestic violence may display warning signs such as:

 - having frequent injuries, with the excuse of ‘accidents’